adagio130/note/Literature/DBMS/Replication.md

 - Master failed
 	- fail over: choose a slave to become master
 	- if a system is asynchronously, the new master may not have received the last write operation before the the old master went down.
+	- how does the old master know there is a new master after recovery
 	- split brain: two nodes think respectively they are master

+### Implementation